kphoenix137/JGX/jgx.md

 **Attack type**

 This will list the attack type of the unique monster (and its followers).
 It will be in italic if it differ from the normal attack type for that monster For information about attack types, see chapter 5.3.3.
-Most unique monsters that appear

-![ref1]

-**102**

-<a name="page108"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-in quests have their own special attack type.
+Most unique monsters that appear in quests have their own special attack type.
 It is normally related to the attack type the monster normally has but may have some differences.
 They are noted as *special* in the tables below.

 **Attack type and Intelligence factor**